-Calculation of the gaseous nitrogen emissions from manure management is based on the mass or nitrogen flow approach, as described in the previous Finnish ammonia and nitrous oxide emission calculation documentations (Grönroos et al. 1998; Grönroos et al. 2009), and in the UNECE and UNFCCC emission inventory guidebooks.
+Calculation of the gaseous nitrogen emissions from manure management is based on the mass or nitrogen flow approach, as described in the model documentation (Grönroos et al. 2017), and in the UNECE and UNFCCC emission inventory guidebooks.
 In the method used, the pathways of nitrogen are followed starting from the nitrogen excretion of the livestock and ending at the application of manure to the fields (Figure 5.10).
-In each manure management stage the gaseous losses of nitrogen are calculated.
+In each manure management stage, the gaseous losses of nitrogen are calculated.
 The calculation is carried out per each animal category (Table 5.11.a and 5.11.b) and for each manure management system.

-In general, the Finnish agricultural ammonia emission calculation system follows the principles of the Tier 2 method described in the EMEP/EEA Guidebook 2016.
+In general, the Finnish agricultural ammonia emission calculation system follows the principles of the Tier 2 method described in the EMEP/EEA Guidebook 2019.
 However, it has some features, which move it towards the Tier 3 method, such as the greater number of animal and manure categories than listed under Tier 2, and the inclusion of the emission abatement measures.